georgewsinger/cljs-callback-heaven/README.md

      (let [c (chan 1)]
        (.readFile (nodejs/require "fs") "path/to/file" "utf8" (fn [err, res] (go (>! c res))) (<! c)))

-With the `(<? ..)` macro, we can reduce this to one line:
+With the `(<? ..)` macro available in this repo, we can reduce this to a one liner:

      (<? (.readFile (nodejs/require "fs") "path/to/file" "utf8" _))

-Behind the scenes, this macro is replacing the `_` character with the `>?` callback discussed above, and wrapping the code block thing in a go block.
+Behind the scenes, this macro is replacing the `_` character with the `>?` callback discussed above, and wrapping the code in a go block.
 It can also handle custom error messages:

      (<? (.readFile (nodejs/require "fs") "path/to/file" "utf8" _) "ERROR: Custom err message")